Joko Widodo: Personal life

-According to The Economist, Jokowi "has a penchant for loud rock music" and owned a bass guitar signed by Robert Trujillo of heavy metal band Metallica which was confiscated by the KPK.
-In November 2017, Danish Prime Minister Lars Løkke Rasmussen, who was on an official visit to Jakarta, gave Jokowi a Metallica Master of Puppets vinyl box set as a diplomatic gift.
-It was signed by the band's drummer and co-founder, Lars Ulrich, a Danish native.
-Under his policy of transparency, Jokowi paid IDR 11 million ($800) out of his personal funds to claim the record, which had been declared a state asset to avoid accusations of gratification.
-In support of Megadeth's tour to Indonesia in 2018, the band's lead vocalist Dave Mustaine invited Jokowi to attend the concert.
-Unable to attend, Jokowi opens the concert through a video greeting, saying "I am a fan of Megadeth, I like their songs; Sweating Bullets, Ashes in Your Mouth, and Wake Up Dead.
+According to The Economist, Jokowi "has a penchant for loud rock music" and once owned a bass guitar signed by Robert Trujillo of the heavy metal band Metallica, which was later confiscated by the KPK.
+In November 2017, Danish Prime Minister Lars Løkke Rasmussen, during an official visit to Jakarta, gave Jokowi a Metallica Master of Puppets vinyl box set as a diplomatic gift.
+It was signed by the band's drummer and co-founder, Lars Ulrich, who is Danish.
+In keeping with his transparency policy, Jokowi paid IDR 11 million ($800) from his personal funds to keep the record after it had been declared a state asset, thereby avoiding accusations of gratification.
+In support of Megadeth's 2018 tour in Indonesia, the band's lead vocalist Dave Mustaine invited Jokowi to attend the concert.
+Unable to attend, Jokowi instead opened the concert with a video greeting, saying, "I am a fan of Megadeth, I like their songs; Sweating Bullets, Ashes in Your Mouth, and Wake Up Dead.
 Enjoy watching everyone".
-He is also a fan of other metal bands including Lamb of God, Carcass and Napalm Death.
-On 2 November 2013, while he was the Governor of Jakarta, he was seen in the rock festival Rock in Solo in casual dress.
+He is also a fan of other metal bands, including Lamb of God, Carcass and Napalm Death.
+On 2 November 2013, while serving as governor of Jakarta, he was seen attending the rock festival Rock in Solo in casual dress.

-He has also been noted by many to be very similar in appearance to former US president Barack Obama; his outsider political profile also inspired comparisons to Obama.
+Jokowi has often been noted for his resemblance to former U.S. president Barack Obama, and his outsider political profile has likewise invited comparisons with Obama.

 Jokowi is a silat practitioner.
-He had been practicing Setia Hati Terate style from Persaudaraan Setia Hati Terate school since his time at junior high school and eventually mastering it.
-He attained first degree pendekar warga rank of the silat school on 16 November 2013.
+He has practised the Setia Hati Terate style of Persaudaraan Setia Hati Terate since junior high school and later attained the first-degree pendekar warga rank on 16 November 2013.

 Controversies

-A tape art reads "DPR kacung Jokowi" (lit.
+A tape art that reads "DPR kacung Jokowi" (lit.
 'House of Representatives is Jokowi's lackey') and criticism of Jokowi's nepotism during 2024 Indonesian local election law protests.

 Allegations of neo-authoritarianism

-Jokowi was criticized for his policies that tend to weaken the opposition parties, limiting freedom of speech, and repressive acts by law enforcement officials in demonstrations.
-Other policies such as the Omnibus Law on Job Creation and the Electronic Information and Transaction Act (UU ITE) also became a topic of this accusation.
-This was denied by the PDI-P secretary-general Hasto Kristiyanto, who said that the government was taking action against unlawful behavior such as damaging public facilities or spreading fake news so that what the security forces were doing was not a repressive action like the behavior of an authoritarian regime.
-After the passing of several controversial bills and repressive actions by security forces against large protests since 2019, his government was criticized for "Neo-authoritarianism", which was linked to the New Order regime (Indonesia during Suharto's presidency).
-South China Morning Post even gave him the nickname of "Little Suharto".
+Jokowi was criticised for policies seen as weakening opposition parties, restricting freedom of speech, and enabling repressive conduct by law enforcement officials during demonstrations.
+Other policies, such as the Omnibus Law on Job Creation and the Electronic Information and Transaction Act (UU ITE), were also cited in support of these accusations.
+The charge was rejected by the PDI-P secretary-general Hasto Kristiyanto, who argued that the government was responding to unlawful acts such as damaging public facilities or spreading fake news, and that the actions of the security forces therefore should not be seen as authoritarian repression.
+Following the passage of several controversial bills and security crackdowns on major protests since 2019, his government was criticised as exhibiting "neo-authoritarianism", a characterization linked by critics to the New Order under Suharto.
+The South China Morning Post described him as "Little Suharto".